 Does the HSA admin fee affect how fast my claim is processed?

-No. The admin fee (such as Frontier HSA's 8% fee) is charged on approved claims and doesn't impact processing speed.
-It's simply invoiced to your corporation after you've been reimbursed.
+No, not directly.
+The admin fee, such as Frontier HSA's 8% fee, is charged on approved claims and doesn't change the review steps.
+It is invoiced to your corporation after the claim is approved.

 What happens if my HSA reimbursement claim is rejected?

 Rejected claims are typically returned with an explanation of why the expense wasn't approved.
-You can resubmit with corrected documentation or additional information if the expense is CRA-eligible.
-Common rejection reasons include incomplete receipts or non-eligible expenses.
+You can resubmit with corrected documentation or additional information if the expense is eligible under the plan.